ConnorGDevelopment/amberfall-rpg-system/Chapter 02 - Skills.md

 ### Degrees of Success and Failure

 Not all **Checks** are simple pass or fail tests, in these cases the result is determined using Degrees of Success and/or Degrees of Failure.
-You receive one Degree of Success for every 10% you succeed a **Check** by and one Degree of Failure for every 10% you fail a **Check** by.
+You receive one Degree of Success for passing a **Check** and an additional Degree of Success for every 10% you succeed a **Check** by.
+Inversely, you receive one Degree of Failure for failing a **Check** and an additional Degree of Failure for every 10% you fail a **Check** by.

 ## Group Checks

 When multiple **Entities** in a group make the same **Check**, it may be treated as a Group Check.
-In a Group Check, the entire group gets the same result based on how well the majority of the party performs.
-If the majority succeeds, everyone succeeds.
-If the majority fails, everyone fails.
+In a Group Check, the result for the entire group is determined by whether or not the majority of the group succeeded or failed their individual **Check**.

-> If you're a rogue trying to infiltrate a castle with five armored knights, it may not matter how quiet you are if Sir Clanksalot falls down.
+## Teamwork Checks

+When multiple **Entities** in a group are contributing towards a shared goal, but using different **Skills**, it may be treated as a Teamwork Check.
+In a Teamwork Check, the result is determined by how many Degrees of Success or Failure are achieved collectively by the group.
+Teamwork Checks ma

+### Static vs Dynamic Results

+### Additive vs Subtractive

+### Weighted & Gated